 All locations on campus that accept, handle, or process credit card payments are required to conform to Payment Card Industry (PCI) standards to ensure that processing, storage, and transmission of credit card information takes place in a secure environment.
 Further, vendors that provide card payment services on behalf of College departments must document that their services are PCI compliant.
 Additional guidance and requirements for PCI compliance can be found in the FSC PCI Compliance Policy.
 Assistance with PCI compliance is available through the Administration and Finance Office.

 Sales tax in the amount of 8.625% must be collected whenever a taxable item is sold to the public.
-Please contact the Budget Office for further clarification.
+Please contact the Finance Office for further clarification.

 Internal Control Review and Records Retention